Enkhai/crypto-blockchain-python/README.md

 # crypto-blockchain-python
-Having some fun with blockchain cryptocurrency scripting using Python libraries
+Having some fun with Bitcoin and Ethereum cryptocurrency scripting